 How are you using GeoTime?

-The system requirements and recommendations for GeoTime depend greatly on the type of work being done with the software.
-GeoTime is increasingly used to analyze very large amounts of data.
-Some workflows that involve these data sources may require higher-performance hardware in order to ensure the best GeoTime experience.
+The recommended system specifications for GeoTime depend greatly on the type of work being done.
+Some tasks may require higher-performance hardware in order to ensure the best GeoTime experience.

-GeoTime produces an interactive 3D picture of the data that you import.
-To allow users to interact with the data, GeoTime must keep all of that data in memory.
+GeoTime produces an interactive 3D picture of your data.
+To allow users to interact with the picture, GeoTime must keep all of that data in memory.
 Each time the “picture” is moved or changed, GeoTime has to redraw it.
-As the amount of data displayed with GeoTime increases, the more demand is put on the workstation to quickly redraw the picture every time it is changed.
-As a result, a machine that meets the minimum requirements to run GeoTime cannot support the resource demands caused by larger workloads.
-It is possible in some cases to reach a practical functional limit where GeoTime ceases to respond to commands in a reasonable time-frame.
+As the amount of displayed data increases, the more computing resources are needed to quickly redraw the picture every time it is changed.
+Because of this, a machine that meets the minimum requirements cannot support the resource demands caused by larger workloads.
+It is possible in some cases to reach a practical performance limit where GeoTime stops responding to commands in a reasonable time-frame.

-Consider how your organization intends to use GeoTime prior to installation.
-A workstation configured to run only office applications and Internet browsers may have difficulty using GeoTime with larger data sets.
+Consider how your organization intends to use GeoTime.
+A computer that is intended to run only office applications and Internet browsers may have difficulty using GeoTime with larger data sets.

-The table below provides guidelines for three workstation configurations.
-Each configuration describes our recommendations for consistent performance at that level.
+The table below provides guidelines for three configurations.
+Each configuration is our recommendation for consistent performance at that level.